India: COVID claims lives of hundreds of journalists | DW | 27.05.2021

 "We still hope that the government will respond and take immediate measures to ensure that journalists are protected on the job," said Kapoor.

-Even in states that have declared journalists as frontline workers like Punjab, Madhya Pradesh and Bihar, priority vaccination is only offered to those who have received accreditation from the respective state governments.
+Even in states that have declared journalists as frontline workers like Punjab, Madhya Pradesh and Bihar, priority vaccination is only offered to those who have received accreditation from their respective state governments.

 This constitutes only a small number of journalists and excludes freelancers and stringers, who are often the ones covering news on the ground and sending it to media outlets.